sebranly/ctr-ocr/doc/guide/en/FAQ.md

 ## Which technology does this website use?

 It's mainly based on OCR which means Optical character recognition.
-It's based on the JavaScript port of the tesseract OCR engine.
-The rest of the website is a front-end React/Typescript application.
+It's based on the JavaScript port of the `tesseract` OCR engine.
+The rest of the website is a front-end React/TypeScript application.

 ## Why are there limitations on the number of players?